amiiit/thoughts/testing-componen-async-request.md

 ```

 As we see in the test above we have absolute control about what our endpoint returns.
 It is important that in your unit tests you will use a domain that doesn't exist in reality.
-In this case you can be certain that the unit tests isn't getting any data from the real internet.
+This way you can be certain that the unit tests isn't getting any data from the internet.
 You can achieve this via configuration of your application.